tempertemper/www.tempertemper.net/src/site/posts/2023-03-27--the-difference-between-increased-contrast-mode-and-windows-high-contrast-mode.md

 By not defining any styles in a `forced-colors` wrapper, when WHCM is applied it uses the theme the user has chosen.
 This felt important for a number of reasons:

-- A WHCM theme applies to *everything*, so it feels right that websites should look the same as the rest of the operating system, to meet users' expectations
+- A WHCM theme applies to *everything*, so it feels right that websites should look the same as the rest of the operating system, meeting users' expectations
 - There are several WHCM themes; some have dark backgrounds and some have light backgrounds, and there's no way to detect whether the user has a light or dark Forced Colours theme applied, in order to ensure consistency
 - Although WHCM has 'high contrast' in the name, some people might create their own custom themes for some other reason, maybe:
     - a theme that works for their type of colour blindness